Cornflower | The Blue Wildflower Loved by the German Emperor

-The cornflower is an annual plant known for its striking blue blossoms.
-It has been cherished as an ornamental flower for centuries and is often found in natural gardens and flower fields.
+I introduce the cornflower, an annual plant that produces beautiful blue blossoms and has long been cherished as an ornamental flower.
+With its delicate appearance and hardy nature, it is often used in natural gardens and flower fields.

 Basic Information